-Tax expenditures or tax allowances are of current interest to the Joint Committee on Internal Revenue Taxation, the Joint Economic Committee, and several members of Congress.
+Tax expenditures or tax allowances are of current interest to the Joint Committee on Internal Revenue Taxation, the Joint Economic Committee, and several members of

+Congress.
 The general needs of these Committees and members of Congress include the following tax expenditures information.

 - --Identification of income and tax expenditure exemption amounts of nonprofit organizations and income amounts of similar taxable organizations.
-This information is to be accumulated by the States and their political subdivisions. - --Identification of tax expenditure amounts related to various segments of the economy, such as employment and profits.
+This information is to be accumulated by States and their political subdivisions. - --Identification of tax expenditure amounts related to various segments of the economy, such as employment and profits.
 This information is to be accumulated by States and their political subdivisions. - --Better estimates of revenues lost as a result of tax expenditures, such as the oil depletion allowance.
-This information is to be accumulated by States and their political subdivisions. - --Estimates on a regular basis of the monetary benefit to representative income groups resulting from key tax preferences.
-The estimates should also be provided in aggregate form. - --A precise and standard classification of tax legislation intended to gain revenue and tax legislation (tax expenditures) for achieving social and economic objectives.
+This information is to be accumulated by States and their political subdivisions. - --A precise and standard classification of tax legislation intended to gain revenue and tax legislation (tax expenditures) for achieving social and economic objectives.